Towelie/HostTriageAI/README.md

 ---

-### 4. What to do with the output

-HostTriageAI is best used to support decisions such as:

-- Do we isolate this host?
-- Do we escalate to full forensic acquisition?
-- Is this behavior explainable or suspicious?
-- What should we investigate next?

-It is **not** intended to be the final authority — it is a **decision support tool**.

----

-## Intended use cases (realistic)
+## Intended use cases

-HostTriageAI is suited for **single-host, point-in-time inspection** where fast signal extraction matters more than historical depth.

-### Incident response triage (early-stage, host-level)
+### Incident response triage (single host)
 - Rapid assessment during suspected compromise
 - Identify:
   - Active reverse shells
   - Unexpected listeners
   - Suspicious long-lived processes
   - Persistence mechanisms
-- Support **contain / escalate decisions**
+- Support contain / escalate decisions

-**Limitations:**
+Limitations:
 No memory analysis, no forensic timelines, no lateral movement attribution.

 ---

-### Threat hunting (hypothesis-driven, single host)
+### Threat hunting (hypothesis-driven)
 - Validate focused questions such as:
-  - “Is there an interactive shell with network access?”
+  - Is there an interactive shell with network access?
-  - “Is anything persisting that shouldn’t be?”
+  - Is anything persisting that should not be?
-  - “Are temp directories used for execution?”
+  - Are temp directories used for execution?
-- Useful when pivoting from alerts with limited context

 ---

-### Suspicious host validation (cloud and ephemeral systems)
+### Suspicious host validation
-- Inspect short-lived or purpose-built systems:
 - Cloud instances
 - CI runners
 - Jump boxes
-- Validate whether the host is doing **more than its intended role**

----

-### Persistence & Remote Access
-- Identify misuse of:
-  - Unsafe persistence
-  - Reverse shells
-  - Execution from mounted external filesystems
+- Ephemeral or purpose-built systems

 ---